Getting Started with Mindfulness

 Some of the most popular ideas about mindfulness are just plain wrong.
 When you begin to practice it, you may find the experience quite different than what you expected.
 There’s a good chance you’ll be pleasantly surprised.

-Mindful’s editor-in-chief, Barry Boyce sets the record straight regarding these 5 things people get wrong about mindfulness:
+Mindful’s founding editor, Barry Boyce sets the record straight regarding these 5 things people get wrong about mindfulness:

 - Mindfulness isn’t about “fixing” you